-- If your injuries are considered to be ‘not a minor injury’ pursuant to the definitions contained in the motor accident legislation and you are also not at-fault for the accident, you’ll need to make sure that your legal proceedings are commenced within 3 years.
-This may be in the Personal Injury Commission or alternatively in Court depending on whether any third parties are involved in your claim.
+- If your injuries are considered to be ‘not a threshold injury’ pursuant to the definitions contained in the motor accident legislation and you are also not at-fault for the accident, you’ll need to make sure that your legal proceedings are commenced within 3 years in Court.
+Note that legal proceedings in the Personal Injury Commission are no longer subject to a 3 year limitation period.

 All claim forms and medical certificates required to lodge a motorcycle accident injury claim pursuant to the NSW motor accident compensation legislation can be found at www.sira.nsw.gov.au